rajeshwarim-hexaware/exoplanet/README.md

 ### Overview
 exoPlanet-svc Service is a simple Spring Boot application uses Java 1.8 and Maven.
 On startup, the application loads the specified JSON file into memory. exoPlanet-svc Service provides the below list of services to the user.
-1. GET /exoPlanetStatistics Get the Statistics of ExoPlanet ie Orphan Planets count,planet Orbiting the hotest star,timeline
+1. GET /exoPlanetStatistics Get the Statistics of ExoPlanet ie Orphan Planets count,planet Orbiting the hottest star,timeline
 2. GET /hottestStarPlanetName Find the name of the planet Orbiting the hottest
 3. GET /noOfOrphanPlanets Get Count of Orphan Planets
 4. GET /timeLineFind the timeline of the number of planets discovered in a year grouped by size.